-EXAMPLE 3: Using funds to send non-grant-funded staff to a training funds to pay for the cost of sending five non-grant-funded staff to that training.
+EXAMPLE 3: Using funds to send non-grant-funded staff to a training

+A local agency offered a training on sex trafficking.
+The agency used Underserved grant funds to pay for the cost of sending five non-grant-funded staff to that training.
 Report this as one live training event in Training Question 2 and report five professionals trained in Training Question 3.
 Remember, do not consider Underserved Programfunded staff for this section.
 OVW considers training of Underserved Program-funded staff to be professional development.